NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 You will be asked to:

-1. take a photo of your <span aria-label="I.D.">ID</span>
+1. take a photo of your ID
 2. record your face using your device
 3. enter your NHS number if you know it

-We ask you to record your face so that we can compare it to your photo <span aria-label="I.D.">ID</span> and prove who you are.
+We ask you to record your face so that we can compare it to your photo ID and prove who you are.
 We may also ask you for more details to help find your NHS record, like your date of birth or postcode.

 ---

 ## Photo ID we can accept

-The image you send needs to be of your original photo <span aria-label="I.D.">ID</span>.
+The image you send needs to be of your original photo ID.
 You cannot send an image of a printout or screen showing your photo ID.

-We can accept an expired photo <span aria-label="I.D.">ID</span> if it expired less than 12 months ago.
+We can accept an expired photo ID if it expired less than 12 months ago.

 You can send:

 - passport (except Syrian passport)
 - UK driving licence (full or provisional)
 - European driving licence (full)
-- European national identity card (except paper Italian <span aria-label="I.D.">ID</span> card or Greek <span aria-label="I.D.">ID</span> card)
+- European national identity card (except paper Italian ID card or Greek ID card)
 - UK residence card or biometric residence permit (BRP)

-If you want to use a UK residence card or BRP, select ‘European national identity card’ on the page that asks you to choose the <span aria-label="I.D.">ID</span> you want to use.
-You will need to send 2 photos, one of the front and one of the back.

 ---

 ## Photo ID we do not accept

-We do not accept photo <span aria-label="I.D.">ID</span> with any handwritten information other than a signature.
+We do not accept photo ID with any handwritten information other than a signature.

 You cannot send:

 - travel cards
 - bus passes
-- NHS I.D. cards
+- NHS ID cards
 - visa stickers
-- UK citizen <span aria-label="I.D.">ID</span> cards
+- UK citizen ID cards
 - proof of age cards
-- university or school <span aria-label="I.D.">ID</span> cards
+- university or school ID cards
 - Syrian passports
-- paper Italian <span aria-label="I.D.">ID</span> cards
+- paper Italian ID cards
-- Greek <span aria-label="I.D.">ID</span> cards
+- Greek ID cards
 - UK driver qualification cards
-- an image of a printout or screen showing your photo <span aria-label="I.D.">ID</span>
+- an image of a printout or screen showing your photo ID

 ---